-- 3.1 This includes live-donor, either related or unrelated, and deceased-donor kidney transplantation. - 3.2 Involvement in donor and recipient investigations and preparation, and the maintenance of potential deceased-donor, is required. - 3.3 The center setup must allow a trainee to acquire the necessary experience in the prevention, diagnosis, and management of peri-operative and later complications after kidney transplantation. - 3.4 If a center does not offer renal transplantation, arrangements must be made for a trainee to be seconded to a renal transplant center for at least 6 months. - 3.5 For a center to be accredited for training in renal transplantation, it must perform no fewer than 8 renal transplantations annually. - 4 The training hospital should also provide the following expertise. - 4.1 A sufficient number of fully trained staff with accredited trainer status in Nephrology, to provide a minimum trainer to trainee ratio of not lower than 1:2 at any one time.
+- 3 Kidney Transplantation - 3.1 This includes living donor, either related or unrelated, and deceased donor kidney transplantation. - 3.2 Involvement in donor and recipient investigations and preparation, and the maintenance of potential deceased-donor, is required. - 3.3 The center setup must allow a trainee to acquire the necessary experience in the prevention, diagnosis, and management of peri-operative and subsequent complications after kidney transplantation.

+- 3.4 If a center does not offer kidney transplantation, arrangements must be made for a trainee to be seconded to a kidney transplant center for at least 6 months. - 3.5 For a center to be accredited for training in kidney transplantation, it must perform no fewer than 8 kidney transplantations annually. - 4 The training hospital should also provide the following expertise. - 4.1 A sufficient number of fully trained staff with an accredited trainer status in Nephrology, to provide a minimum trainer-to-trainee ratio of not lower than 1:2 at any one time.
 Trainers should directly supervise trainees in all aspects of patient management, including daily ward rounds, consultations, acute care to patients with renal emergencies, and outpatient service.
-There should also be an accredited urological service within the hospital to provide regular combined case conference or ward round on a regular basis.

-- 4.2 Designated team of renal doctors and nurses, which is structured to provide supervised clinical care of patients with renal diseases/conditions and training of doctors and nurses. - 4.3 Laboratory and diagnostic facilities which include: - 4.3.1 radiology service (i.e. X-ray, radionuclide scan, ultrasound, CT Scan, MRI, renal angiogram) - 4.3.2 histopathology service including renal biopsy interpretation - 4.3.3 microbiology service - 4.3.4 clinical chemistry service - 4.3.5 hematology service - 4.4 Regular medical audit procedures. - 4.5 Maintenance of a high quality medical record system permitting prompt accessibility at all times. - 4.6 Structured educational program, including journal club, biopsy review, radiology review and case conference.
-Research meetings can be included in the training program. - 4.7 Adequate educational facilities, which include: - 4.7.1 access to medical library facilities and computerized literature search systems. - 4.7.2 space and education equipment including audiovisual aids for clinical or research presentations.
+There should also be an accredited urological service within the hospital to provide combined case conference or ward round on a regular basis. - 4.2 Designated team of renal doctors and nurses, which is structured to provide supervised clinical care of patients with kidney diseases/ conditions and training of doctors and nurses. - 4.3 Laboratory and diagnostic facilities which include: - 4.3.1 radiology service (i.e. X-ray, fluoroscopy, radionuclide scan, ultrasound, CT scan, MRI, renal angiogram) - 4.3.2 histopathology service including kidney biopsy interpretation - 4.3.3 microbiology service - 4.3.4 clinical chemistry service - 4.3.5 hematology service - 4.3.6 accessibility to tissue typing and immunogenetics service - 4.4 Regular medical audit procedures. - 4.5 Maintenance of a high-quality medical record system permitting prompt accessibility at all times. - 4.6 Structured educational program, including grand round, journal club, biopsy review, radiology review and case conference.
+Research meetings can be included in the training program. - 4.7 Adequate educational facilities, which include:

+4.7.1 access to educational materials.

+4.7.2 space and education equipment including audiovisual aids for clinical or research presentations.